Andrushika/light-container/README.md

 # light-container
-light-container is a simplified rootless linux container runtime.
+light-container is a simplified rootless Linux container runtime.

 ## Execute
 ```